 And we know that the elimination diet can have profound effects on the body (9), especially for certain individuals.

-This may be achieved through a process which mimics the fasted state simply because it alters where food is being digested in the intestinal tract.
+This may be achieved through a process that mimics the fasted state simply because it alters where food is being digested in the intestinal tract.

 All of this is hypothetical, however, because it hasn’t been well studied, but I’m speculating that it may work through these mechanisms.

-Before you start this diet you should be aware that there are no long-term studies which show that this diet is safe or effective long-term.
+Before you start this diet you should be aware that there are no long-term studies that show that this diet is safe or effective long-term.

 This doesn’t mean that you shouldn’t use it, but it does mean that you should proceed with caution.